Do you agree that it’s important to sustain your smile after you initially give it to someone?

 What does this have to do with the title of the blog?
 Because when we’ve conversed with someone and walk away, I don’t want my smile to fade so quickly that they think: oh, that city person isn’t really that friendly after all.
 I want my smile to last in their minds long after my words have faded.

-I was riding the Pittsburgh trolley into the city one day, watching people get on/off at the various stops—absorbed with their smartphones.
+Once, I was riding the Pittsburgh trolley into the city, watching people get on/off at the various stops—absorbed with their smartphones.
 At one point, a gentleman in a motorized wheelchair quietly drove on.
 His polo shirt and shorts revealed a body comprised of skin and bones, joints riddled by what I assume was MS. His head had a permanent tilt to one side of his thin, corded neck.
 There was a foot control and he had one shoe off so he could drive his wheels.